woguta/Bacterial-WGS/README.md

 ```
  sbatch -w compute05 run_quast.sh
  ```
+In this loop, the for statement iterates over all files in the input directory that end with the extension .fasta.
+For each file, the loop extracts the filename using the basename command, and creates a corresponding output path by replacing the file extension with the output directory using ${filename%.*}.
+The quast.py command is then run on the current file, using 4 threads and the output path created earlier.

+#!/usr/bin/bash -l: This is a shebang line that specifies the shell to use for the script.

+#SBATCH -p batch: This is an SLURM directive that specifies the partition or queue to run the job in.
+In this case, the job will be submitted to the "batch" partition.

+#SBATCH -J Quast: This sets the name of the job to "Quast".

+#SBATCH -n 4: This specifies the number of CPU cores to allocate for the job.
+In this case, the job will use 4 cores.

+input_dir=./results/spades: This sets the path to the directory containing the input files.

+output_dir=./results/quast: This sets the path to the directory where the output will be saved.

+for file in ${input_dir}/*.fasta; do: This begins a for loop that iterates over all files in the input directory that end with the extension .fasta.

+filename=$(basename "$file"): This extracts the filename from the full file path.

+output_path="${output_dir}/${filename%.*}": This creates the output path by replacing the file extension with the output directory.

+quast.py "$file" -t 4 -o "$output_path": This runs the quast.py command on the current file, using 4 threads and the output path created earlier.

  II) Genome completeness

 Assesses the presence or absence of highly conserved genes (orthologs) in an assembly/ ensures that all regions of the genome have been sequenced and assembled.
 It's performed using BUSCO (Benchmarking Universal Single-Copy Orthologs).
 Ideally, the sequenced genome should contain most of these highly conserved genes. they're lacking or less then the genome is not complete.